PolyBooks/sdp_polyBooks/summaries/sprint3.md

 ## Overall team

 This week was rough with several people encountering roadblocks, but interactions in the team remain good.
-Several PR that are in the works should be able to get finished up. get finished up
+Several PR that are in the works should be able to get finished up.
 Next week I hope we can resolve these test issues that can end up being a real dealbreaker for the app.